ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 Used when the cause of failure is the owner of the tokens to be approved.

-- MUST NOT be thrown for transfer operations.
+- MUST be used for disallowed approvals from the zero address.
-- MUST be thrown for disallowed approvals from the zero address.
+- MUST NOT be used for transfer operations.

 #### `ERC20InvalidSpender(address)`